 When preparing for any job interview, it’s important to review the job description in advance of the interview.
 Whether it's a phone interview or on-location interview at a Starbucks coffee shop (a Starbucks location), it’s important to speak to the requirements in the job description or job advertisement (sometimes referred to as a “job ad”).

-A behavioral interview question may be asked by the hiring manager, shift manager, or store manager.
-A behavioral interview question will begin with “Tell me about a time..” and provides an opportunity for the candidate to explain an “on the job” work experience that alludes to particular skills or characteristics the employer is looking for.
+A behavioral interview question may get asked by the hiring manager, shift manager, or store manager.
+A behavioral interview question will begin with “Tell me about a time.”
+And provides an opportunity for the candidate to explain an “on the job” work experience that alludes to particular skills or characteristics the employer is looking for.
 Candidates should use the STAR Method (Situation, Task, Action, Result) when answering a behavioral question.

 All interview answers should take no more than 90-seconds to complete.
 The applicant should practice in advance, performing a mock interview with a friend, having them pretend to be the interviewer, and ask the interview questions below.